 Taking a break from comedy through his time at secondary school, Charlie spent most of his teenage years writing or researching aspects of the television and film industries.
 Although far from being an A* student, Charlie loved school; certainly not for Science and Maths, but for the many ‘extra curriculum’ drama groups and shows he produced outside of the classroom.

 Charlie now works behind the scenes as the theatre Artistic Director.
-He is passionate about his role at the theatre and loves the flexibility that the job gives him.
+He is passionate about his role and loves the flexibility that the job gives him.

-Although Charlie loves acting and directing he has a natural flair for presenting and is most comfortable when breaking the fourth wall.
+Although Charlie loved acting and directing, he has a natural flair for presenting and is most comfortable when breaking the fourth wall.
 Maybe because of his early roots in comedy, or his easy going persona, Charlie takes the vulnerability in his stride and enjoys the challenges of being live with nowhere to hide.
-He is also a keen interviewer – having interviewed the X-Factors Wagner and Britain’s Got Talent’s Gabz, to name a few – and he loves building a relationship with his guest in order to extract all the necessary answers.

 Charlie spends the majority of his spare time with his girlfriend Angel – yes Charlie’s Angel! – and the two are happiest visiting villages with charity shops or watching horror films.
-When Angel’s not around, he watches his secret passion WWE Wrestling, which led him to become a news presenter on the WrestleTalk TV YouTube Channel.
+When Angel’s not around, he watches his secret passion WWE Wrestling, which led him to become a news presenter on the WrestleTalk TV YouTube Channel back in 2015.

-“In recent years my passion for the industry has turned into a desire to succeed, not so I can egotistically see my name in lights, but simply because I could never imagine myself doing anything else in the world!” – Charlie Shakespeare
+“In recent years my passion for the industry has turned into a desire to succeed, not so I can egotistically see my name in lights, but simply because I could never imagine myself doing anything else!” – Charlie